 By Joshua Feyen

-Josh Feyen was raised on a farm, went to college in Milwaukee, lived abroad for four years on three continents, and now finds himself with pandemic free time and stories to tell.
+Josh Feyen was raised on a farm in southwest Wisconsin, went to college in Milwaukee, lived abroad for four years on three continents, and now finds himself with stories to tell.
 In the middle of 2021, Josh set about writing 50 short memoir stories in his 50th year.
-Sharing this story with truestorieswelltold.com is an unexpected surprise; the main focus of Josh’s 50 in 50 writing journey is to share what he’s learned with his four teenage nieces and nephew.
-Josh lives in Madison, Wisconsin, and writes from his COVID-converted attic studio.
+Today, the main focus of Josh’s 50 in 50 writing journey is to share what he’s learned with his four teenage nieces and nephew.
+Josh lives in Madison, Wisconsin.
+Find his other blog posts for True Stories Well Told here.